-Effective for the year ending June 30, 2018, the Academy will adopt GASB Statement No. 81, Irrevocable Split-Interest Agreements, which is to improve accounting and financial reporting for irrevocable split-interest agreements by providing recognition and measurement guidance for situations in which a government is a beneficiary of the agreement.
+Effective for the year ending June 30, 2019, the Academy will adopt GASB Statement No. 88, Certain Disclosures Related to Debt, including Direct Borrowings and Direct Placements, which is to improve the information that is disclosed in notes to government financial statements related to debt, including direct borrowings and direct placements.
+It also clarifies which liabilities governments should include when disclosing information related to debt.
 The Academy has not yet determined the impact on either the General Fund or the individual nonshared governmental funds' financial statements as a result of adopting this statement.